 The Caipirinha is not a cocktail that requires improvement.
 But that’s never kept bartenders from experimenting and tweaking the original recipe.
 The most common variation is the Caipiroska, which is made with vodka in place of cachaça.
 Other variations call for muddling fruits like raspberry or pineapple with the lime.
 Whichever route you choose, the Caipirinha is refreshing and flavorful.
 Plus, it has a unique ability to bring you straight to the tropics, no matter where you happen to be drinking one.

 Garnish: lime wheel

-In a double Old Fashioned glass, muddle the sugar and lime.
+In a double rocks glass, muddle the lime wedges and sugar.

-Fill with ice, add the cachaça, and stir briefly.
+Fill the glass with ice, add the cachaça, and stir briefly.

 If you happen to have simple syrup around, you might think you may as well use that bartending staple in a Caipirinha.
 You could.
 But the results would be inferior.
 That’s because the cocktail demands friction when muddling the lime wedges.
 And granulated sugar accomplishes that goal far better than liquid simple syrup.
 The granulated sugar helps extract the lime peels’ essential oil.
 The result: A Caipirinha bursting with limey goodness.